Visual Basic for Applications: Polymorphic macros

+Chained macros

 During replication, a macro can create do-nothing macros.
 But this idea can be combined with polymorphic macros, so macros are not necessarily do-nothing; each macro invokes the next one, so they can be arranged in a chain.
 In such a case, if they are not all removed during a disinfection, some destructive payload is activated.
 Such an attack can crash the winword processor with an internal error.
 Since Winword 6.0, the number of macros per template is limited to 150, so the attack is limited, too, but can still be very annoying.

-- "Mating" macro viruses
+"Mating" macro viruses

 Macro viruses can, in some cases, interact between themselves.
 If two viruses are executed at the same time, both of them can modify the source code of each other.

 So, it results a new virus which can not be recognize by the anti-viruses software.
 But the result is totally random: the macro virus can be more infectious or less infectious, depending upon which part of the virus has been changed.

 However, when the 'mating' is unintentional, the resulting macro virus has more chances to be less infectious.

 Indeed, in order to replicate itself, it has to know the commands in the source code, but, if it is changed with a random scheme, the macro can not replicate itself.

 Nevertheless, it is possible to do such macros intentionally (it is different from polymorphic macros viruses which must use another macro to change their contents) in order to increase the infectivity of the two viruses.

 In the example of the article, the macro virus Colors infected a document, but another infected the user's system before : the macro virus Concept.

 Both of these viruses use the command AutoOpen, so, at first, the macro virus Colors was detected but the command AutoOpen in it was the command of the macro virus Concept.

 Moreover, when Concept duplicates itself, it is unencrypted, but the command in the virus Colors was encrypted (Colors encrypt its commands).

 So, replication of the macro virus Concept results in the hybridation of this macro virus (which had infected the user's system first) and Colors.

 The "hybrid" could replicate itself only if AutoOpen were not executed; indeed this command comes from Concept, but the body of the hybrid is Colors, so that create some conflicts.

 This example shows the potential of mating macro viruses: if a couple of mating macro viruses is created, it will make it more difficult to detect both macro viruses (in this hypothesis, there are only two viruses which mate) by the virus-specific scanners and may reinforce the virility of the viruses.

 Fortunately, this type of macro virus is rare (more than the polymorphic macro viruses, one may not even exist), indeed, creating two (or more) which can interact with each other and not reduce the virility (rather reinforce it) is complicated.